Love This Blog? Sign Up for Our Newsletter for More

 “I’m John with XYZ company.
 We just finished up a roofing project down the street [Keeping up with the Joneses, social approval], and as I was walking by, I noticed you have some wear and tear on the roof [Comfortable living conditions].
 While we’re in the neighborhood, we’re giving you and a lot of the neighbors free estimates on roofing [Keeping up with the Joneses].
 We’ll be around all day today and tomorrow if that works better for you?”

-As you can see, the “Life Force 8” really is threaded into the pitch – the main desires being social approval and the “Jones effect”.
+As you can see, the “Life Force 8” really is threaded into the pitch.
+The main desires here are social approval and the “Jones effect”.

 To make his pitch even stronger, when homeowners seemed uncertain about signing up for an estimate, he’d point to some of the houses where he’d already talked with homeowners.